timboudreau/acteur/FAQ.md

 This is kind of the wrong question, but it gets asked.

 Acteur is about building up the graph of objects you'll *need* to write a response, whatever that response happens to be and however you chose to write it.
 It's about streaming HTTP responses so you can return a billion row result set as JSON without needing a billion rows worth of memory on your server.
 It's about being able to answer with a `304 NOT MODIFIED` without having to do all the work to generate a response just to find out you don't need to send it.
+It's about factoring the decision tree about how to respond to a request - which usually becomes spaghetti - into focused, reusable chunks of logic you can combine cleanly, and any of which can bail out without doing unnecessary work.
 It's about being absurdly scalable and efficient, with an elegant API that keeps your code focused on your objects, not the framework's.

 What responses look like is entirely up to you, and you can use whatever kind of output generation, template engine or whatever you want - MVC or not.
-Acteur doesn't impose anything on you in that department. s
+Acteur doesn't impose anything on you in that department.

-####Start the server?
+####Start a server?

 The simplest way is to use `ServerBuilder`, which lets you add Guice modules, properties-based settings used with Guice's `@Named` and start the server.